ziafazal/xblock-drag-and-drop-v2/README.md

 the zone.
 Centered alignment is the default, and places items from top to bottom along the center of the zone.
 Left alignment causes dropped items to be placed from left to right across the zone.
 Right alignment causes the items to be placed from right to left across the zone.
-Items dropped in a zone will not overlap, but if the zone is not made large enough for all its items, they will overflow the bottom of the zone, and potentially, overlap the zones below.
+Items dropped in a zone will not overlap, but if the zone is not made large enough for all its items, they will overflow the bottom of the zone, and potentially overlap the zones below.

 ![Drag item edit](/doc/img/edit-view-items.png)